-At the end of Fall Quarter of the second year of study, each team submits an outline for the final report to the faculty advisors.
+At the end of Fall Quarter, each team submits an outline for the final report to the faculty advisors.
 The outline should include:

 - a.
 Introduction - b.
-Environmental problem-solution analysis - c.
+Project objectives and revisions, if applicable - c.
+Environmental problem-solution analysis (background and signficance) - d.
 Research methods to the extent completed.
-Describe anticipated methods, if not completed. - f.
+Describe anticipated methods, if not completed. - g.
 Results to the extent completed.
 Include figures and tables to the extent completed.
-Describe anticipated results, if not completed. - d.
-Business model environment (context, design drivers and constraints), including industry/market analysis and competitive analysis - e.
-Proposed business model, including discussion of business model pivots - f.
+Describe anticipated results, if not completed. - e.
+Business model environment (context, design drivers and constraints), including industry/market analysis and competitive analysis - f.
+Proposed business model, including discussion of business model pivots - g.
 Environmental impact.
-Explain whether it will be positive and how it can be measured. - g.
-Discussion and conclusions to the extent completed. - h.
+Explain whether it will be positive and how it can be measured. - h.
+Discussion and conclusions to the extent completed. - i.
 References